Last updated: June 2026 | By Gal Ben-Shushan, Owner of Portofino Flooring

 How much does SPC vinyl flooring cost?

-Portofino SPC flooring starts at $3.45/sq.ft for a 20mil wear layer product — which puts premium residential quality at the low end of the premium price range.
+Portofino SPC flooring starts at $3.45/sq.ft for our 20 mil standard residential collection — which puts premium residential quality at the low end of the premium price range.
+Our 27 mil flagship collection is positioned modestly above that, delivering heavy residential / light commercial durability while maintaining residential pricing.

 For a 500 sq.ft room using Portofino SPC at $3.75/sq.ft, including a 10% waste factor, budget approximately $2,063 for materials.
 Shipping on orders over $2,000 is $199 within the contiguous US.